Determining the GST Tax Structure

 - Surcharges in the nature of taxes on goods/ services, Octroi and entry tax and purchase tax

 Excise and service taxes will be replaced with CGST, Local VAT and other state taxes will be replaced with SGST.
 CST will be replaced with IGST.
 Therefore, IGST is the total of CGST and SGST.

-Alcoholic liquor and tobacco will have a separate excise duty in addition to GST.
-Also, petroleum and petroleum products will continue to be taxed under existing laws and will be a part of the GST on a future date.
+Alcohol and tobacco will have a separate excise duty in addition to GST.
+Petroleum and petroleum products will continue to be taxed under existing laws and will be incorporated into GST at a future date.

-GST has the potential to boost India’s GDP by upto 2 per cent and has been remarked as an unprecedented reform in modern global tax history.
+GST has the potential to boost India’s GDP by as much as 2 per cent and has been considered an unprecedented reform in the history of modern global tax.
 Taxpayers will not have the burden of multiple compliances under various states.
-With GST tax structure, there will be a single registration and single return.
+With the GST tax structure, there will be a single registration and single return.
 This will help build and expand upon the Make in India initiative by the Government of India by attracting FDI and reducing costs.
 Hence, these costs are manufacturing costs in the form of reduced compliance cost and taxes.

 Similar to the GST law, the CGST, SGST and UTGST laws will be addressed and strengthened at the levels of the Centre, States and Union Territories.
 Hence, the centre will introduce the CGST Bill and SGST bill shortly in the Legislative Assemblies.

 Central and State officials will determine which goods and services will fall in which tax brackets and will be carried forward to the GST Council for approval.
 Also, they will decide which goods and services would attract a cess on top of the peak rate.
-This will compensate states from any revenue lost due to the implementation of GST in the first five years.
-Moreover, the government looks to roll out GST from 1 July, 2017.
-Therefore, GST will help in removing trade barriers and facilitate the ease of doing business.
+This will compensate states for any revenue lost due to the implementation of GST in the first five years.
+Moreover, the government intends to roll out GST from 1 July, 2017.
+Therefore, GST will help with removing trade barriers and facilitating the ease of doing business.